amirongit/notecode/django.md

 they have their metadata's `proxy` attribute set to `True` & can be created by inheriting one non-abstract model or multiple proxy models sharing the same parent.<br>
 proxy models can inherit abstract models as long as they do not define fields.

-inheriting multiple concrete models with the same `id` field will fail; `django.db.models.AutoField` can be used to explicitly define the primary key field.<br>
+inheriting multiple concrete models with the same `id` field will fail; `django.db.models.AutoField` explicitly defines the primary key field.<br>
 overriding reverse relationship attributes or attributes of type `django.db.models.Field` on concrete models is not allowed by django.

 [**field types**](https://docs.djangoproject.com/en/6.1/ref/models/fields/)